mahditorkzaban/Valuation-models/README.md

 # Valuation Engine (Executable)

-A production-quality **financial valuation engine** supporting multiple industry-standard valuation models, designed for **DCF, relative valuation, asset-based valuation, and advanced use cases**.
+A production quality **financial valuation engine** supporting multiple industrystandard valuation models, designed for **DCF, relative valuation, asset based valuation, and advanced use cases**.

-This repository provides a **ready-to-run executable** with **JSON-driven inputs**, allowing users to run professional valuation models **without access to the source code**.
+This repository provides a **ready to run executable** with **JSON driven inputs**, allowing users to run professional valuation models **without access to the source code**.

----

 ## Key Features
-Executable valuation engine no Python knowledge required) JSON-based inputs for full reproducibility
+Executable valuation engine no Python knowledge required) JSON based input for full reproducibility
-14+ valuation models implemented
+14+ valuation model implemented
 Suitable for finance, consulting, PE, IB, and academic use

 >  **Source code is kept private**.